raphnet/inlib/README.md

 Controller Auto detection
 -------------------------

-Inlib does not need to provide functions specificall for detection, since the actual read functions for the supported type of controllers will set the type field according to the result.
+Inlib does not need to provide functions specifically for detection, since the actual read functions for the supported type of controllers will set the type field according to the result.
 See the table below: